Immigration to Hong Kong: Opposition

 Pro-democracy politician Gary Fan has been frequently calling for the government to take back the approval rights on One-way Permits from Chinese authorities and to reduce the quota of such permits.
 Fan also refers to immigrants from mainland China and the quota of 150 daily permits as "the root of the housing problem".

 In January 2013, Gary Fan and Claudia Mo formed a group called "HK First".
 They co-sponsored a controversial ad which claimed that reducing immigration would help the people of Hong Kong to get to the bottom of the housing problem, while rejecting claims of bias or discrimination against mainlanders, despite condemnation from the Equal Opportunities Commission.
 Fan later introduced a motion on adhering to the need to "put Hong Kong people first" in formulating policies, but the motion was ultimately defeated.

-Many political parties in Hong Kong are opposed to large-scale Chinese immigration citing its impact on freedom and locals resources, especially in primary schools, public housing and certain jobs.
+Many political parties in Hong Kong are opposed to large-scale mainland Chinese immigration citing its impact on freedom and locals resources, especially in primary schools, public housing and certain jobs.
 These parties include most of pro-democracy parties such as Neo Democrats, Hong Kong Indigenous and Youngspiration.
 Many pro-democracy parties have stated that they don't oppose legal migration from mainland China but have urged to take back control of One-way permit.

 A 2012 poll found more than half (51%) of Hong Kongers thought the number of mainland immigrants allowed into Hong Kong should decrease.
 Only 16% thought immigration should increase.